-Transmucosal (sublingual) formulations of fentanyl are now available.
+Transmucosal (sublingual) formulations of fentanyl are available.
 Lozenges are used for sedation in children and as treatment of breakthrough pain in patients who have cancer and have taken opioids before.

-Intraspinal opioids (eg, morphine 5 to 10 mg epidurally or 0.5 to 1 mg intrathecally for acute pain) can provide relief, which is prolonged when a hydrophilic drug such as morphine is used; they are typically used postoperatively.
+Intraspinal opioids (eg, morphine 5 to 10 mg epidurally or 0.5 to 1 mg intrathecally for acute pain) can provide relief, which is prolonged when a hydrophilic drug such as morphine is used; they are typically used perioperatively.
 Implanted infusion devices can provide long-term neuraxial infusion, usually for cancer-related pain.
 These devices can also be used with other drugs (eg, local anesthetics, clonidine, ziconotide).

-The elderly are more sensitive to opioids and are predisposed to adverse effects; opioid-naive elderly patients typically require lower doses than younger patients.
+Older patients are more sensitive to opioids and are predisposed to adverse effects; opioid-naive older patients typically require lower doses than younger patients.
 Neonates, especially when premature, are also sensitive to opioids because they lack adequate metabolic pathways to eliminate them.

-For moderate, transient pain, an opioid may be given prn.
+For moderate, transient pain, an opioid may be given as needed.
 For severe or ongoing pain, doses should be given regularly, without waiting for severe pain to recur; supplemental doses are given as needed when treating cancer pain Pain Adverse effects are common in patients receiving any cancer therapy.
 Patients may also have adverse effects resulting from their cancer.
 Successfully managing these adverse effects is important... read more .
 The doses for patients with chronic noncancer pain are typically decided case by case.

 Patients with dementia cannot use patient-controlled analgesia, nor can young children; however, adolescents often can.

 During long-term treatment, the effective opioid dose can remain constant for prolonged periods.
 Some patients need intermittent dose escalation, typically in the setting of physical changes that suggest an increase in the pain (eg, progressive neoplasm).
-Fear of tolerance should not inhibit appropriate early, aggressive use of an opioid.
-If a previously adequate dose becomes inadequate, that dose must usually be increased by 30 to 100% to control pain.
+In such cases, fear of tolerance should not inhibit appropriate early, aggressive use of an opioid.
+If a previously adequate dose becomes inadequate, that dose must usually be increased to control pain.